symfony/symfony-docs/service_container.rst

     The :class:`Symfony\\Component\\DependencyInjection\\Attribute\\AutowireCallable`
     attribute was introduced in Symfony 6.3.

-Alternatively, generating an adapter for a functional interface can also be done through configuration:
+Instead of using the ``#[AutowireCallable]`` attribute, you can also generate an adapter for a functional interface through configuration:

 .. configuration-block::